maxdiluca/massimilianodiluca/content/authors/admin/_index.md

 ---
-title:
+title: Dr
 role: Senior Lecturer
 avatar_filename: avatar.jpg
-bio: Dr Di Luca is Senior Lecturer at the University of Birmingham in the Centre for Computational Neuroscience and Cognitive research centre.
+bio: Dr Di Luca is Senior Lecturer at the University of Birmingham (UK) in the Centre for Computational Neuroscience and Cognitive
+  Robotics.

 interests: